mitmath/julia-mit/README.md

 ```
 (You can install packages later as you need them using the same interface, of course.
 Thousands of other packages can be found on [JuliaHub](https://juliahub.com/).)

+#### Running IJulia through the JupyterLab app

+Download the [jupyterlab-desktop](https://github.com/jupyterlab/jupyterlab-desktop) program, and launch it.
+Choose "New Notebook" from the file menu, and choose the "Julia" kernel.
+You should
+now have an interactive Julia notebook.

+#### Running IJulia through Jupyter in your browser

+You can also use Julia itself to install the Jupyter softare
+and have it run its interface through your web browser.

 Switch back to the `julia>` prompt by hitting backspace or ctrl-C, and then
 you can launch the notebook by running
 ```jl